hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 and repeated the same procedure for ``hg19``.
 In this case, all enriched digests are found in the Diachromatic digest file, which confirms our assumption.

-In our analysis of the Javierre data, we used the digest file for ``hg38`` created as described above as input for Diachromatic.